Worksheet ready

 How to Use This Tool:

-1. Choose a Worksheet preset such as Forward counting within 20, Skip-count by 5, or Backward counting from 20.
-Use Load to restore that preset if you have changed several fields.
+1. Choose a Worksheet preset, such as Forward counting within 20, Forward counting within 100, Skip-count by 5, or Backward counting from 20.
+Use Load when you want the visible fields reset to that preset.

-2. Pick the Prompt style and Counting direction.
-Sequence rows are compact, Number-line strips show tick spacing, and Mixed sequence and number-line rows alternates the two layouts.
+2. Select Prompt style.
+Sequence rows are compact, Number-line strips add spacing cues, and Mixed sequence and number-line rows alternates the two formats.

 Interpreting Results: